mindis/retailer-docs/Supplier FAQ test.rst

 What are the “Catalogue” and “Inventory” feeds?
 I'm not sure how to use the Rangespan feeds.
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-Please see the feed usage guide for information on our feeds and their usage.
+Please see the `feed usage guide <https://www.rangespan.com/downloads/feed-usage.pdf>`_ for information on our feeds and their usage.

 I'm an existing supplier that wants to migrate to the new catalogue and stripped-down inventory feeds.
 Is there some documentation to help me with this process?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-Please see the feed migration guide.
+Please see the `feed migration guide <https://www.rangespan.com/downloads/feed-migration.pdf>`_.

 Why do you have two feeds?
 Why can't I use one feed for both catalogue and inventory data?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++